Putting the Value in Value-Based Care

 Additionally, payment systems need to be updated since they’re not currently configured for the unique characteristics of a value-based model.
 For example, because reimbursements may provide bonuses or penalties depending on outcome, they require a new accounting system.
 Additionally, value-based models have also embraced accountable care organizations, which coordinate care among several providers.

-“Those payments need to go into a central pot where they can divide up the incentive,” says Peter Wheeler, senior vice president of the health care and insurance vertical for KeyBank’s Enterprise Commercial Payments.
+“Those payments need to go into a central pot where they can divide up the incentive,” says Peter Wheeler, senior vice president of the health care and insurance vertical for KeyBank’s Enterprise Payments.